vasenko1/vasenko-offer-service-qa-task/readme.md

 ### Integration tests
     How to run:
+    buid the project in IDE
     go to "offer-service" folder
     run "mvn test"

 ### UI tests (end-to-end)
     How to run:
+    buid the project in IDE
     go to root project folder
     run "mvn test"